INWTlab/rsync/README.md

 ## Features:
 The rsync functionality can be used in three settings:

-synchronizing files between...
+It is great for synchronizing files between...
-   1) local directories (RsyncL)
+   1) local directories (`RsyncL`)

-  2) an HTTP interface of an rsync daemon and a local directory (RsyncDHTTP)
+  2) an HTTP interface of an rsync daemon and a local directory (`RsyncDHTTP`)

-  3) an rsync daemon and a local directory (RsyncD)
+  3) an rsync daemon and a local directory (`RsyncD`)

 ## Installation:
-The rsync package can be downloaded and installed by running the following command from within R:
+The rsync package can be downloaded and installed by running the following command from the R console:
 ```
 source("https://github.com/INWTlab/rsync")  #NOCH ZU ÄNDERN (oder tar.gz Datei laden?)
 ```